 Though certain environmental factors can make skin age faster, seniors may still take steps to reduce and diminish the effects of aging.
 If your loved one is concerned about his or her aging skin, you can help him or her maintain young-looking skin by sharing some anti-aging tips.
-Read on for 4 ways to help promote senior skin health from the senior care experts at Home Care Assistance in Tampa.
+Read on for 4 ways to help promote senior skin health from the senior care experts at home Care Clearwater.

 1. Stay Well Hydrated